satr/arduino-with-co2-sensor-mh-z19b-and-lcd-display-nokia-5110/README.md

 * from PWM output
 * from serial port

 There is a sketches for each of these ways.
-The one, which uses serail port - works more stable.
+The one, which uses the serial port - works more stable.

 Connect the sensor, when data are read from the sensor's PWM output:
 ```